Overview

 with a review and update to their plan upon their request at our planning rate of $250 per

 hour.
-BWM waives these fees for clients that have engaged the firm for portfolio
+BWM waives these fees for clients that have engaged us for Investment Management

-management services with portfolios holding $1 million or more in assets under our
+Services with portfolios holding $1 million or more in assets under our management.

 Retirement Plan Consulting Services